-You must tell us about an unauthorised transaction by using one of the contact methods listed in 'How to contact us', regardless of whether you have told us another way – like in connection with a non-ANZ Plus product or service.
+You must tell us about an unauthorised transaction by using one of the contact methods listed in 'How to contact us' in 'Getting in touch', regardless of whether you have told us another way – like in connection with a non-ANZ Plus product or service.

 Replacing your Visa Debit Card